DeepSourceCorp/globstar/docs/guides/writing-yaml-checker.md

 - Think about potential false positives
 ```

+You can use the [tree-sitter playground](https://tree-sitter.github.io/tree-sitter/7-playground.html) to generate AST for the pattern used in the prompt.

 ### Tips for using AI

 1. **Provide Multiple Examples**: Include both positive and negative examples in your prompt